CMP: Cooperative Motion Prediction with Multi-Agent Communication: Method

 \subsection{Prediction Aggregation}

 Besides sharing the BEV features between CAVs, we also propose to transmit the prediction hypotheses generated by each CAV to others.
 Each CAV adopts an aggregation mechanism to fuse the predictions received from others with its own predictions.
 The underlying intuition is that the predictions for a certain agent obtained from different CAVs may have different levels of reliability.
 For example, a CAV closest to the predicted agent may generate better predictions than others.
 Thus, the predictions from different CAVs may complement each other, leading to the best final prediction.
+This mechanism is scalable and can effectively handle varying numbers of CAVs.
 More specifically, in a scenario with $N_\text{CAV}$ CAVs and $N_o$ predicted agents, the GMM prediction components for agent $j$ by CAV $i$ at time $t$ are denoted as $\mathbf{Z}_{j, t+1:t+T_f}^i)$.
 The local map and BEV features of CAV $i$ are denoted as $\mathbf{M}^i_{t}$ and $\mathbf{H}^i_t$, respectively.
+Before applying the attention mechanism, the predictions from each CAV are concatenated with relevant contextual features, including local map information and BEV features.
+This concatenation enriches the input by providing spatial context, which is crucial for accurately aligning and integrating predictions from multiple CAVs.
 We aggregate the GMM components of the predicted trajectories, BEV features, and map information for all CAVs.
 For CAV $i$, it begins the aggregation process by concatenating its GMM, map, and BEV features:

 Upon receiving the GMM components from other CAVs $k$ ($1 \leq k \leq N_\text{CAV}, k \neq i$), the same map, BEV features from the ego are concatenated again:

 followed by a multi-head self-attention to fuse the features across all CAVs,